 Orbital decompression surgery is sometimes performed during the inflammatory stage to prevent vision loss.
 This is due to the potential of swollen eye muscles and fat from thyroid eye disease to put pressure on the optic nerve causing vision loss.

-In such cases, orbital decompression surgery is performed to open up space in the bony area around the eye so the swollen fat and muscles have additional space to shift.
+In these circumstances, orbital decompression surgery is used to create more room in the bony area around the eye, allowing the enlarged fat and muscles to shift.

 This added space reduces the pressure on the optic nerve and allows the eye to be positioned further back in the orbit.